-- Permitting tax credits for individuals and businesses that make donations to provide scholarships to K-12 non-public schools; - Providing vouchers for students to attend non-public schools; and - Permitting privately funded education savings accounts for higher education expenses to be used for private K-12 tuition expenses.
+- Permitting tax credits for individuals and businesses that make donations to provide scholarships to K-12 non-public schools; - Providing vouchers for students to attend non-public schools and homeschooling; and - Permitting privately funded education savings accounts for higher education expenses to be used for private K-12 tuition expenses. - Permitting ESAs to be used for non-curricular purposes such as summer camps, athletics, extracurricular activities, theme park field trips, etc.

-AASB advocates that any non-public school whose students are beneficiaries of a state-funded tax-credit, scholarship or voucher should participate in the state assessment program, including publication of disaggregated test data, to determine measurable student achievement performance.
+AASB advocates that any non-public school whose students are beneficiaries of a statefunded tax-credit, scholarship or voucher should be held to the same accountability standards as public schools.
+These include participating in the state assessment program, publication of disaggregated test data, to determine measurable student achievement performance, state report card, state compliance and financial audits.